InternetMaximalism/intmax2-docs/developers-hub/intmax-client-sdk/client-sdk-reference.md

 Represents the user's current token balances, including token address, balance, symbol, decimals, and name.
 If undefined, the balances are not yet available.

+## API Reference

+This section describes all available functions and methods provided by the `IntMaxClient` SDK.
+Each function includes a detailed explanation of its purpose, parameters, return values, and usage examples.
+These APIs allow developers to perform account management, transactions, and deposit/withdrawal operations directly with the INTMAX network.

+All methods are asynchronous unless otherwise specified and are designed to handle secure cryptographic operations via WebAssembly for optimal performance.

 ### Initialization

 `IntMaxClient` is a core component of the INTMAX SDK that provides seamless interaction with the INTMAX network.
 Please specify either **testnet** or **mainnet** for the environment.